Are minimizers of the Onsager-Machlup functional strong posterior modes?: Variational characterization of maximum a posteriori estimates

+Both definitions can be generalized to topological vector spaces using bounded, open neighborhoods instead of norm balls, see \cite{Lie_Sul_2018}.
+Note that even simple probability measures on $\R$ with a Lebesgue density may fail to have a mode both in the strong and the weak sense, see Example 2.2 in \cite{CHKP_2018}.
+Since the ratio in \eqref{eq:def_mode} is always smaller or equal to $1$, the mode property is equivalent to

+The difference between the two definitions is thus the order in which the supremum and the limit superior are formed.
+The probability of small balls around a weak mode asymptotically dominates the probability of balls of the same radius around any other fixed center point.
+In contrast, the probability of small balls around a strong mode is asymptotically equal to the maximal achievable probability of balls of the same radius.
+Here, the supremum is taken for every radius individually.
+If the supremum is attained, it may be attained by different center points for different radii.

+By definition, every mode is also a weak mode, see also Lemma 3.9 in \cite{Ayanbayev_2021a}, but not every weak mode is a strong mode, see Example B.5 in \cite{Ayanbayev_2021a}.
+It is generally an open question if or under which conditions weak and strong modes coincide.
+It was shown in \cite[Thm.~2.6]{Lie_Sul_2018} that under the uniformity condition

+for all small enough $\epsilon$, a weak mode $\hat{x}$ is also a strong mode.
+This condition is, however, quite restrictive --- it excludes for example skewed probability measures such as a $\Gamma$-distribution with shape and rate parameters $\alpha = \beta = 2$ --- and is thus of limited use in practice.
+As pointed out in \cite[Lem.~2.2]{Lambley:2023}, if the measure $\mu$ has a strong mode, then all its weak modes are also strong modes.
+This shifts the question of coincidence of weak and strong modes to the question of existence of a strong mode.

-Another approach to describing points that maximize the probability under a measure in a certain sense is seeking minimizers of its Onsager--Machlup functional, which plays the role of a generalized log-density for measures without a Lebesgue density.
+Another approach to describing points that in a certain sense maximize the probability under a measure is seeking minimizers of its Onsager--Machlup functional, which plays the role of a generalized negative log-density for measures without a Lebesgue density.
 In our context, it is defined as follows.
+Let us again consider a probability measure $\mu$ on the Borel $\sigma$-algebra of a separable Banach space $X$.